7 Best Laser Engraving & Cutter Software (Free & Paid)

 Cons

-One feature that makes this laser engraver software particularly useful is that you can import multiple files in different formats into a single project, so it’s very flexible and great for collaboration.
+One particularly useful feature is that you can import multiple files in different formats into a single project, and define different settings for different parts of the design.
+You can also draw simple vector shapes for the cutting perimeter.

-Another benefit that isn’t seen with some other software is its job cost estimator tool, so it’s very helpful for budgeting – something that’s particularly important for beginners and hobbyists.
+Another benefit that isn’t seen with most other software is its job cost estimator tool, so it’s very helpful for budgeting – something that’s particularly important for beginners and hobbyists.

-LaserWeb can be used to control your engraver via both vector and raster files, so it’s ideal for engraving both small and large projects.
+LaserWeb can be used to control your engraver via both vector and raster files, so it’s ideal for cutting as well as engraving images.
 There are also many settings you can use to customize different aspects of your engraving, including the pass depth, cut-rate, smoothing, diameter and more.

 Finally, the LaserWeb community is filled with tips, modifications, and additions to the code, so you can choose free extras and customize the laser cutting machine software as you please.